astrogirlnim/GeneKnow/documentation/Report-Generation.md

 Purpose

 The GeneKnow Report Generator module transforms structured variant-level JSON output from the local genomics pipeline into a professional, readable clinical report tailored for clinicians, researchers, and medically trained users.
-It leverages locally available LLMs (via Ollama or HuggingFace) to craft a well-structured scientific narrative that remains understandable.
+It leverages locally available LLMs (via Ollama) to craft a well-structured scientific narrative that remains understandable.

 Design Goals
 	•	Fully offline: All operations must work without an internet connection.
-	•	Modular LLM Backend: Use local models from Ollama or HuggingFace as the LLM writing assistant.
+	•	Modular LLM Backend: Use local models from Ollama as the LLM writing assistant.
 	•	Scientific Language: Use appropriate medical/genomic terminology.
 	•	Readable & Trustworthy: Prioritize clarity, accuracy, and structure.